5u623l20/awesome-tmux/README.md

 - [tmux-jump](https://github.com/schasse/tmux-jump) Vimium/Easymotion like navigation for tmux.
 - [tmux-power-zoom](https://github.com/jaclu/tmux-power-zoom) Zoom pane to separate window, then unzoom it back into it's original location.
 - [tmux-session-wizard](https://github.com/27medkamal/tmux-session-wizard) One prefix to control all your session creation, naming, switching, etc using [fzf](https://github.com/junegunn/fzf) & [zoxide](https://github.com/ajeetdsouza/zoxide).
-- [tmux-simple-git-status](https://github.com/kristijanhusak/tmux-simple-git-status) Show branch and number of changes in current git repository
 - [tmux-spotify](https://github.com/xamut/tmux-spotify) Show a nice menu to manage Spotify application
 - [tmux-spotify-playlists](https://github.com/danjeltahko/spotify-tmux) Another Spotify plugin, but for saving and playing your favorite playlists
 - [tmux-super-fingers](https://github.com/artemave/tmux_super_fingers) like fingers, but also opens files in vim.
-- [tmux-tilish](https://github.com/jabirali/tmux-tilish) Turn tmux into a dynamic window manager with intuitive keybindings (inspired by i3wm/sway)
-- [tmux-tilit](https://github.com/2KAbhishek/tmux-tilit) A more streamlined and enhanced version of tmux-tilish focusing on simplicity.
 - [tmux-timetrap](https://github.com/croxarens/tmux-timetrap) Keep your time tracked directly with TMUX (The plugin is just a wrapper for [timetrap](https://github.com/samg/timetrap))
 - [tmux-plugins](https://github.com/tmux-plugins) Official tmux plugins
   - [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) Continuous saving of tmux environment.
 Automatic restore when tmux is started.
 Automatic tmux start when computer is turned on.